 Quite honestly, I never took the time to assemble a survival kit for staying healthy during a hurricane.
 Massive denial?
 I should know better.

 I’ve lived through many hurricanes.
-In one, the basement of my legal nurse consulting business flooded.
+During Hurricane Andrew, the basement of my legal nurse consulting business flooded.
 We later learned our office condo neighbor had a broken sump pump so the water flooded from his basement into ours.
 Don’t think solid concrete walls keep out water.

-You know those styrofoam peanuts used for packing?
+You know those styrofoam peanuts we used to have for packing?
 We had 2 hampers full of them.
-The water lifted up the hampers, knocked them over and spilled what seemed like thousands of peanuts all over the floor.
+The water lifted up the hampers, knocked them over and spilled what seemed like thousands of pink peanuts all over the floor.
 We were peeling dried peanuts off of the floor for weeks.

 Superstorm Sandy knocked out power in our area of NJ for 8 days.
 We ran our generator for 4 days to power our refrigerator, computers, microwave and a few lights.
 Gas was hardly to be found.
 We invited our neighbors for a meal early in the power outage and invited them to use our shower while we still had hot water left in the tank.